After Botham Jean’s shooting death, his Dallas church intent on seeking justice

 The Levy flock includes police officers, but none was involved in the fatal confrontation with Smith.

-Smith had played basketball in the Levy church’s gymnasium, and deacon Ted Bowsman — who oversees the community-building ministry — recognized the teen’s mother and grandmother from past outreach events.
+Smith had played basketball in the Levy church’s gymnasium, and deacon Ted Bowsman — who coordinates the congregation’s community-building ministry — recognized the teen’s mother and grandmother from past outreach events.

 The Levy church, in the shadow of government-subsidized housing projects, hosts annual giveaways of school supplies and winter coats.